 The larger-than-life architecture of the Hancock Center perfectly captures Jenney’s legacy and represents the Libra on the Chicago architecture zodiac.
 Its soaring height reflects Libra’s airy intellectualism, and its iconic X-shaped steel frame creates a perfect symmetry.
 Additionally, instead of getting bogged down in the details, Libra likes to view the world from above, and of course you can consider all the little architecture of Chicago from the vantage point of the 360 Chicago Observation Deck.

 Scorpio (October 23 – November 21) – Aqua

 Scorpios are a water sign, tapped into the psychic and emotional sides of our natures.
 Famous Chicago Scorpio Mahalia Jackson was known for her powerful voice, and Scorpios are known for being passionate and strong.
 They’re also the most enigmatic and seductive members of the zodiac.

 There’s no better architectural fit on the Chicago architecture zodiac for Scorpio than the Aqua Tower – our most sensual of skyscrapers.
 The rippling curves of Jeanne Gang‘s famous tower fascinate and beguile us, just like the mysterious charms of the Scorpio.
-Gang meticulously engineered these curves for a functional reason, and you’ll have to come on our “Best Architecture Walking Tour for Design Lovers” to find out how!
+Gang meticulously engineered these curves for a functional reason, and you’ll have to come on a custom tour of downtown to find out how!
 On a purely aesthetic level though, the architecture of this famous skyscraper is clearly the spirit of a water sign like Scorpio.